These Banh Mi pulled pork sandwiches are inspired by Vietnamese flavors made right in your slow cooker.

 - 1 6 oz can tomato paste

-- 2 tbsp garlic, finely minced (about 5 cloves)
+- 2 tablespoon garlic, finely minced (about 5 cloves)

-- 2 tbsp fresh ginger, finely minced (about a thumb-sized piece)
+- 2 tablespoon fresh ginger, finely minced (about a thumb-sized piece)

 - Large lemon or lime, juice + zest